Telfer mine

 The Telfer Mine is a gold, copper and silver mine located at Telfer on the land of the Martu people, in the Great Sandy Desert of Western Australia.
-It is owned by Newcrest Mining, the largest gold producer listed on the Australian Securities Exchange.
+It is owned by Greatland Gold, having been acquired from the previous owner, Newmont, in December 2024.

 The mine was discovered by Newmont in 1972.
 However, Jean-Paul Turcaud, a French prospector, disputes this claim to this day.

-Telfer is one of two gold mines Newcrest currently operates in Australia, the other being Cadia in New South Wales.

 In the 2019–2020 financial year, the Telfer mine produced 393,164 ozt of gold, 16000 t of copper and 164,000 ozt of silver.

 At 31 December 2020, measured and indicated mineral resources were 3.4 e6ozt of gold and 0.36 e6t of copper, and proved and probable ore reserves were 1.1 e6ozt of gold and 0.17 e6t of copper.

 History

 Discovery

+Western Australia Senator John Panizza believed that the Telfer mine may be the legendary Lasseter's Reef, a lost mine supposedly found either in 1911 or in 1897.

 Newmont first made a claim to the deposit in 1972.
 However this claim is disputed by Jean-Paul Turcaud to this date.
 Turcaud claims he found the Telfer deposit two years before Newcrest did.
 In the early 1980s, Turcaud reached a settlement, accepting $25,000 from Newmont's head office in New York City but continued his claim, demanding a Royal Commission.

 The official story of the discovery states that the deposit was found by Day Dawn Minerals, a small exploration company, who did not stake a claim either.
 One of the company's geologists, a man called Ronnie Thomson, then moved on to work for Newmont, in which position he informed David Tyrwhitt, then exploration manager for the company in Western Australia, about the promising gold samples that had been found.
 Newmont paid Day Dawn $15,000 for the maps of the deposit and Tyrwhitt staked out the claim in May 1972.